Great! You've come to the right place!

 Some states require that you file a notice of intent to homeschool.
 It's really as simple as filling out some paperwork and getting it sent in by a certain deadline.
 Other states require you register your homeschool under an umbrella school.
 Some states ask that you register as a private school.
 You might have to choose a name for your school.
 Have fun with that!
 There are some great homeschool names out there.
 Testing is sometimes required.
 Certain states have teacher qualifications that must be met.
 A list of required subjects are sometimes given.
 You will find it varies from state to state but remember, homeschooling IS legal in all 50 states.

-First task: Check the laws in your state to be sure your homeschool will meet all of the requirements before you begin.
+First task if you've decided to homeschool: Check the laws in your state to be sure your homeschool will meet all of the requirements before you begin.